Crossmint/crossmint-sdk/apps/wallets/smart-wallet/next/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+Follow these steps to set up your project locally and get it running.
+This guide provides clear instructions to help you get started quickly.

 ### Prerequisites